nicholsn/nicholsn.github.io/content/pages/home.md

 Status: hidden
 Author: Nolan Nichols <http://orcid.org/0000-0003-1099-3328>

-### Diving into Biotech Data Architecture and Intelligent Systems
+### Thoughts on Data Architecture for Biotech R&D

 Are you interested in creating more trustworthy and reproducible results in the biotech industry?
 Look no further!
-My website focuses on the power of knowledge graphs and large language models working in concert for authoring, processing, and managing biomedical knowledge, information, and data.
+This website focuses on the power of knowledge graphs and large language models working in concert for authoring, processing, and managing biomedical knowledge, information, and data.

 By combining these tools, we can create a data-centric architecture that supports the